SRINIVAS-26-06/srinivas/README.md

-Build a movie recommendation system using collaborative filtering and machine learning
+Build a movie recommendation system using collaborative filtering and machine learnings